Skip to main contentSkip to search

 Frequently Asked Questions

 Transition planning should begin by age 14.
-Work with your school to include transition goals in the IEP.
-Connect with Developmental Services Ontario (DSO) by age 16 to understand adult services.
+Work with the school to add transition goals to the Individual Education Plan.
+Connect with Developmental Services Ontario by age 16.

-Contact your regional DSO office by age 16-17.
-You'll need documentation including the autism diagnosis.
-DSO determines eligibility for adult developmental services including housing, employment, and community support.
+Contact your regional Developmental Services Ontario office by age 16-17.
+Ask what documents they need.
+DSO determines eligibility for adult developmental services.

 Verified References & Sources